bschaaf/screening/README.md

 ## Execution ##

-Besides with Docker compose he application can be run with `mvn spring-boot:run` and also as standalone jar with `java -jar app.jar`.
+Besides with Docker Compose the application can be run with `mvn spring-boot:run` and also as standalone jar with `java -jar app.jar`.

 For any clarification: benoit.schaaf@yahoo.com, +31625051061.